atakanaltok/awesome-useful-websites/README.md

 - <https://www.preceden.com/> (~$) - Online timeline and Roadmaps maker
 - <https://incoggo.com/> - Adblocker for Paywalls
 - <https://12ft.io/> - Remove the paywall and get you access to the article
+- <https://browser.lol/> - Browse anonymously with a free virtual Environment within your Browser

 ## DIY